Sustainability Program

 Waste water (liquid waste)

-Waste water in UMN buildings is processed in the Sewage Treatment Plant (STP) using aerobic bacteria.
-The purpose of the bacteria is to break down the waste in the waste water.
-The capacity of STP in UMN is 450 m3/day.
-After the water is processed in STP, it is then further processed in water treatment plant (WTP) using sand filter and carbon filter.
-Recycled water is reused to flush the toilets, water the plants, and as a filling water for the cooling tower in the air conditioning system.
+Wastewater from closets, washtubs, urinals, and kitchens in UMN buildings is processed with aerobic bacteria using a Sewage Treatment Plant (STP).
+The bacteria function as the main destroyer of dirt and decompose it.
+After the water is processed in the STP, it is then processed in the water treatment plant (WTP), where the water is processed using sand filters and carbon filters.
+This recycled water is reused to water plants, flush toilets, and cooling tower make-up water in the air conditioning system.

 Solid garbage

-In UMN, garbage is separated from the initial disposal into 3 categories: organic waste, inorganic waste, and B3 waste.
-Every day the garbage is collected by officers, where organic waste is processed into compost in compost processing, inorganic waste is further sorted according to the type, and B3 waste is collected separately and then handed over to a third party for processing.
+In UMN, waste is separated from the initial disposal, where the trash cans are divided into three sections: organic waste, inorganic waste, and hazardous waste.
+Every day, the garbage is collected by the cleaning staff.
+Organic waste is processed into compost at the compost processing center, inorganic waste is sorted according to its type for recycling, and hazardous waste is collected separately.
+Then, the processing is handed over to a third party.

 Water Treatment Plan (WTP)

-After being processed in STP, water is then processed in the water treatment plan (WTP).
-In WTP, water is processed through sand filter and carbon filter, then stored in water ground tank (GWT), and ready to be reused for watering plants, flushing toilet, and as filling water in cooling tower.
+Wastewater in UMN is treated in the water treatment plant (WTP).
+Water is treated using aerobic bacteria and processed through sand and carbon filters.
+The treated water is stored in the ground water tank (GWT) and is ready to be reused for watering plants, flushing toilets, and cooling tower make-up water in the air conditioning system.

 Water Conservation